0801130205/caffe/README.md

 	```

-3. In our experiments, the model with 513x513 inputs are trained using Nvdia P40 which consists of 22GB memory.
+3. In our experiments, the model with 513x513 inputs are trained using NVIDIA P40 which consists of 22GB memory.
 Because we add extra batch normalization layers, it's important to make the mini-batchs size at least 5 in each gpu.
 So, if you use the gpu with smaller memory, I don't think you can replicate the results.